Facebook Agrees to Pay $14.25 Million to Settle A Discrimination Lawsuit Filed by the Justice Department

 Seek Legal Assistance Today

 If you have experienced discimination in the workplace, you might benefit from a discrimination attorney in New York or New Jersey.
-Seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+Seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646)-430-7930 to schedule a free case evaluation and receive experienced legal counsel.